What is net neutrality, why does it matter elsewhere and how might it move onto the agenda in New Zealand?

 Fixed wireless broadband

-Even so, mobile will remain small compared to fixed-line broadband services.
+Yet for the foreseeable future mobile will remain small compared to fixed-line broadband services.

 It doesn’t serve Vodafone or Spark’s interest to discriminate in fixed-line broadband.
 If either tried to do so with fixed-line broadband, rivals would step in.
 They’d make a lot of it in their marketing.